 Regional-Level Trend.
 EPA administrators and others are concerned with pollution trends, at local and more aggregated geographical scales.
 The capability of TRI to provide useful information about regional trends, therefore, is one measure of its quality.
 Even though facility-level latitude and longitude are available from the TRI Explorer, without a GIS, true geographical aggregation is difficult.
-A simple approach aggregates facilities on the basis of the first digit of their Zip codes (the first 5 characters of the TRIFID in Figure 12), in effect dividing the country into ten regions and pooling releases within region.
+A simple approach aggregates facilities on the basis of the first digit of their Zip codes (the first 5 characters of the TRIFID in Figure 10), in effect dividing the country into ten regions and pooling releases within region.

 This EDA-like strategy again illuminates the central issue.
 In many cases, the regional sum is effectively the maximum over facilities in the region.
 That is, regions are dominated by massive facilities.
-Therefore, facility-level anomalies are transferred to the regional level, and there is no error-cancellation from aggrega-
+Therefore, facility-level anomalies are transferred to the regional level, and there is no error-cancellation from aggregation.
+Figure 12 illustrates this point for the regions defined by Zip codes 6 (Midwest) and 7 (south Central).